totallymoney/github-serverless-dotnet-artifacts/readme.md

 ## Requirements

 * `jq`, `yarn`, `curl` & `dotnet` are available on the command line
+* `gh` is available if deployin using github workflow
 * `Amazon.Lambda.Tools` dotnet tool is installed in the target project

 ```bash